ThakeeNathees/pocketlang/docs/pages/Getting-Started/build-from-source.md

 ```

 I haven't tested the makefile on different platforms except for "windows subsystem for linux".
-And the makefile is still need to be imporved.
+And the makefile is still need to be improved.
 If you find any problems with the script or
 have any improvements, let us know in [github](https://github.com/ThakeeNathees/pocketlang).